-At Children's, Occupational Therapists- Licensed (OTR/L) are trained experts in evaluating children, setting up individual treatment programs and working with families and other professional.
+At Children’s, Occupational Therapists- Licensed (OTR/L) are trained experts in evaluating children, setting up individual treatment programs and working with families and other professionals.
 Children receiving Occupational Therapy (OT) may have difficulties with: development of physical motor skills, cognitive and visual perceptual skills, sensory integration and processing/modulation sensory information from their environment, feeding and swallowing deficits and difficulties, deficits with their abilities to do self care skills, decreased strength, endurance and range of motion of muscle and joints, and adaptive equipment needs.

 When is an occupational therapy evaluation recommended?

 If a family has concerns about their child’s:

 - General level of performance with motor skills, visual perceptual and task completion

 - Ability to be involved and active with their self care skills (dressing, grooming)

 - Delays or difficulty playing with toys and others